namxuqureshi/TrivieIosApplication/README.md

   5. 'ActiveLabel':  For Label multi color attributed with click on specifc type
   6. 'RSLoadingView':  For Loader Display
   7. 'DropDown':  For Display list of selection

+## Knonw Bug/Issue
+N/A

+## Room For Improvement
+  1. UI need more enhacement
+  2. Trivia logic need more enhacement for entertain user
+  3. Animation for success and failure